When turkey time comes, you won’t frustrate your friend and family if you have a perfect turkey cooked in your hands.

 - Attach the thermometer to the meat and place it on the thickest portion.
-The stem must be inserted to at least an inch into the poultry or meat but they must not touch the gristle or bone.
+The stem must be inserted at least an inch into the poultry or meat, but it must not touch the gristle or bone.

-- When you place the meat on the oven, position it in such a way that you can easily read the thermometer.
+- When you place the meat in the oven, position it in such a way that you can easily read the thermometer.

 - When the desired temperature range is reached, remove the meat or poultry from the oven.

-The Meat Polder is the type of thermometer that must be inserted on the meat while cooking.
+The Polder is the type of thermometer that must be inserted into the meat while cooking.

 - Set the thermometer’s temperature according to the meat that you plan on roasting.

-- Insert the probe thermometer to about 2 inches into the middle of the meat and make sure the probe doesn’t touch the meat’s gristle or bone.
+- Insert the probe thermometer about 2 inches into the middle of the meat.
+Make sure the probe doesn’t touch the meat’s gristle or bone.

-- Place the meat on the oven while the thermometer is in it.
+- Place the meat in the oven while the thermometer is in it.

 - Closely monitor the meat while it’s roasting.
 The display of the thermometer will register the temperature reading as it rises.

-- Once the meat reaches the desired temperature, the thermometer will start beeping and that’s when you take the meat out.
+- Once the meat reaches the desired temperature, the thermometer will start beeping.
+That’s when you take the meat out.